 From the background of the above works the criteria for assigning environmental value was selected.
 These criteria were discussed with City of Ryde at a workshop on 17th December 2010.
+The basis of the assessment was the draft vegetation mapping for Sydney Metropolitan CMA (DECCW 2009) which was validated during the site inspection.
 The characteristics considered in developing the environmental value criteria include:

-- Listed status according to the TSC Act and EPBC Act including Critically Endangered Ecological Communities (CEEC) and Endangered Ecological Communities (EEC) or regional protection (recognised as being regionally significant vegetation or foreshore vegetation) and other vegetation (not listed); - Patch size, being the collective area of contiguous native vegetation (assessed as being the collective total area of any mapped polygons of native vegetation adjacent or within 20m of other mapped polygons of native vegetation); - Vegetation condition, based on an objective assessment of disturbances including weeds, erosion, vegetation clearance and structure; - Edge to area ratio, based on an objective assessment of the edge (perimeter) to area ratio where a long and skinny polygon would typically have a high or very high ratio whereas a large and round polygon would generally have a low ratio; - Connectivity to nearest patch of native vegetation (where patches are greater than 2ha); - Threatened species utilisation, being the recorded presence of a threatened species in or within 500m of the vegetation patch.
+- Listed status according to the TSC Act and EPBC Act including Critically Endangered Ecological Communities (CEEC) and Endangered Ecological Communities (EEC) or regional protection (recognised as being regionally significant vegetation or foreshore vegetation) and other vegetation (not listed); - Patch size, being the collective area of contiguous native vegetation (assessed as being the collective total area of any mapped polygons of native vegetation adjacent or within 20m of other mapped polygons of native vegetation); - Vegetation condition, based on an objective assessment of disturbances including weeds, erosion, vegetation clearance and structure; - Edge to area ratio, based on an objective assessment of the edge (perimeter) to area ratio where a long and skinny polygon would typically have a high or very high ratio whereas a large and round polygon would generally have a low ratio; - Connectivity to nearest patch of native vegetation (where patches are greater than 4ha); - Threatened species utilisation, being the recorded presence of a threatened species in or within 500m of the vegetation patch.
 This criteria was limited by the paucity of detailed threatened species records in the study area.
-Data from the NSW Wildlife Atlas was used in this assessment as well a review of background literature for the Park; - Habitat values based on an assessment of habitat resources including tree hollows, ground logs, litter, vegetation structure and complexity, surface rock and the like; - Recovery potential, being an objective assessment of resilience or ability to recover with management actions/intervention.
+Data from the NSW Wildlife Atlas was used in this assessment as well a review of background literature for the Reserve; - Habitat values based on an assessment of habitat resources including tree hollows, ground logs, litter, vegetation structure and complexity, surface rock and the like; - Recovery potential, being an objective assessment of resilience or ability to recover with management actions/intervention.
 Based on the type and severity of weed abundance, current vegetation characteristics and disturbance history of both vegetation and the soil substrate; - Hazard mitigation, being the potential mitigation values provided by the vegetation for stability/landslip, coastal hazard and water quality issues; - Recorded aboriginal or cultural heritage (items or sites).
 Data from Council's GIS database was used in this assessment, although should not be considered comprehensive; and - Current landuse covering recreational uses, remnant bushland (with or without active management actions) and a range of other uses.